LudwigWittenberg/1DT305-IoT-Project/Readme.md

 ![alt text](./assets/readme/grafana.png)

 Here we can see the temperature and humidity data collected by the DHT11 sensor.
 Also the current light level.
 The dashboard is updated in real-time, allowing users to monitor the indoor climate conditions at a glance.
+The data updtades every 15 seconds.

 ## Finalizing the Design